nais/doc/addons/naisjobs.md

               subPath: vault/var/run/secrets/nais.io/vault
 ```

-The files from step 2.3 found in `subPath` are mounted to the path specified in `path` for the container of your application.
+The files from step 2.3 found in `subPath` are mounted to the path specified in `mountPath` for the container of your application.

 #### 2.4 (optional) Vault token path as environment variable